 By the way, if you go to Italy by car, then remember that the use of winter tires is not mandatory even in the northern, alpine regions.
 This fact alone eloquently testifies to the climatic features of the country!

-If we are talking about the first half of December, then you can find a hotel in Rome for a fairly modest 100 € per day.
-At the same time, it will be located not too far from the Colosseum – KISS ME ROME Luxury Rooms are situated near Termini Station.
+If we are talking about the first half of December, then you can find a room in Rome (for two) for a quite modest 110-130 € per day.
+At the same time, it will be located not too far from the Colosseum – high-rating KISS ME ROME Luxury Rooms, for instance, are situated near Termini Station.

 Guests praise the actual condition of housing.
 And some so simply promise to return when they are going to visit Rome again.